Okolona in Chickasaw County, Mississippi — The American South (East South Central)

 Erected 1951 by the City of Okolona.

 Location.
 34° 0.252′ N, 88° 44.801′ W. Marker is in Okolona, Mississippi, in Chickasaw County.
-Marker is at the intersection of West Main Street and South Gatlin Street, in the median on West Main Street.
+Memorial is at the intersection of West Main Street and South Gatlin Street, in the median on West Main Street.
 Touch for map.
 Marker is at or near this postal address: 201 West Main Street, Okolona MS 38860, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Okolona in the Civil War (within shouting distance of this marker); Okolona (approx. 0.6 miles away); a different marker also named Okolona Confederate Cemetery (approx. 0.6 miles away); Chickasaw County Confederate Tribute (approx. 0.6 miles away); Battle of Okolona (approx. one mile away); Okolona College (approx. 1.1 miles away); a different marker also named Battle of Okolona (approx. 5.9 miles away).
 Touch for a list and map of all markers in Okolona.